DavidVorick/CodeCommit/UserSpecification.md

 '--consistency-check' or '--consistency' or '--cc'.
 The programmatic slug that refers to this workflow is 'consistency'.

-The output of the consistency check will be placed in agent-state/consistency-report.txt
+The output of the consistency check will be printed to stdout.

 ### Rolling Up Code